Public-Health-Scotland/phstemplates/README.md

 .gitignore file**.
 This will allow you to choose the location of your new `.gitignore` file.
 You can also do this directly from the R console using the command `phstemplates::add_gitignore()`.

+To add a PHS style `CSS` file, use the `Addins` menu and choose **Add PHS style CSS file**, which will then allow you to choose a location to save the file.
+It will also ask you if you want to include Shiny CSS styles to the file – these are optional.
+You can also do this by running `phstemplates::add_stylecss()`.

 ## RMarkdown Templates